adrianlois/PS-ActiveDirectory-AzureAD-O365/05.Get-Inactive-AD-Computers/README.md

 ### Get-Inactive-AD-CompUsers

-- Get objects inactive in Active Directory with PowerShell script and export to a csv file.
+- Get objects users and computers inactive in Active Directory with PowerShell script and export to a csv file.

 #### Functions
 *Get-InactiveADComputers*: Get inactive computers from Active Directory by set the last number days.